-Intensification of use (non-residential)
+Intensification of Use (non-residential)

-- 4.15 Intensification of the use of a building can increase the extent of risk to life, particularly where it is occupied on a permanent basis, but it is unlikely to increase the magnitude of property at risk.
+4.29 Intensification of the use of a building can increase the extent of risk to life, particularly where it is occupied on a permanent basis, but it is unlikely to increase the magnitude of property at risk.
 Intensification of use could be a means of improving the viability of a use, by securing greater investment in the maintenance of a property, which will be important in helping to counterbalance the degenerative effect of blight associated with coastal change.
-Proposals for intensification will frequently not need planning permission, but where they do, they will need to be considered in light of the existing risk. - 4.16 For intensification of the use of properties within the risk zone associated with the first epoch (up to 20 years) to be appropriate, an applicant will need to demonstrate that any increase in risk to life can be mitigated, for example through conditions or legal agreements.
+Proposals for intensification will frequently not need planning permission, but where they do, they will need to be considered in light of the existing risk.

+4.30 For intensification of the use of properties within the risk zone associated with the first epoch to be appropriate, an applicant should demonstrate that any increase in risk to life can be mitigated, for example through conditions or legal agreements.
 Beyond the first epoch, the principle of the intensification of a non-residential use is likely to be acceptable in the context of the existing risk to life, as the increase is likely to be minimal.
 The degree of control over the occupancy or use of the property may be pertinent, for example, if the proposal involves increasing the occupancy (either through the total number or extending the period of occupancy) of a building that is run or managed as part of a wider business this could pose less of a risk than an independently occupied building.